Construction Business Loans

 Best Practices for Managing Cash Flow in the Construction Industry

-In addition, contractors often experience delayed contract payments and retainage (withheld funds until project completion), which can tighten cash flow at critical points in the build cycle.
-Here's how business construction loan borrowers can improve profitability and stay financially stable.
+Construction business loan borrowers often experience delayed contract payments and retainage (withheld funds until project completion), which can tighten cash flow at critical points in the build cycle.

 • Use a business line of credit.
 A business line of credit provides on-demand funding to cover working capital needs without taking out a lump sum loan.